Zane96/Fairy/readme.md

 ## Getting Start

-There is two ways to choose.
+There are two ways to choose.

 + Download